-Some time in the first couple weeks of school, you will receive a fact-pattern involving an agency action and a challenge to that action.
+Some time in the first couple weeks of the quarter, you will receive a fact-pattern involving an agency action and a challenge to that action.
 From the perspective of an agency administrator, you will be asked to write a memo (single spaced, with appropriate paragraph breaks) to your agency's assigned Assistant Attorney General, explaining the action and the challenge.
 Additional details will be available in the assignment description.
-There is no minimum or maximum length for this assignment, but I will be looking for it to reflect a broader sweep of the concepts we've covered and the thinking we've done, so the length will need to reflect appropriate consideration of these themes.
 This is not a test.
 It is a chance to exercise some critical thinking skills in this area.
-Due via email Tuesday May 27 by 5pm.
+Due Tuesday March 3 by 6pm.